Population (2021): 5,953

 Nestled along the shores of beautiful Watts Bar Lake, Kingston overflows with nature’s beauty.
 Once a major steam boat hub on the Tennessee River, Kingston’s waterfront is now mainly used for recreational enjoyment.
 Kingston was founded in 1799 and is the second oldest city in Tennessee.
 It was the state capital for one day on September 21, 1807, and remains the county seat for Roane County.
 Located in the center of Kingston is one of only seven antebellum courthouses remaining in Tennessee.

 Parks adorn every square mile of the city.
 The City of Kingston operates a variety of recreational and leisure facilities for the enjoyment of its residents and guests.
 Most of the facilities are located around the beautiful shoreline of Watts Bar Lake.
 Alton E. Byrd park offers a lighted 190′ centered ball field, bleachers, concession stand, restrooms, and press stand.
 Ladd Park has large parking lot, pavilion, picnic area, grills, boat ramp and dock.
-This park also has a skateboard park; helmet laws do apply.
 City Park has two children’s playgrounds, tennis courts, sand volleyball, a basketball court, picnic tables, grills, pavilion, rest rooms, boat ramps, and docks.
 Fort South West Point sports complex offers a lighted baseball and softball field, bleachers, 400-meter, 8-lane track, and soccer field.

 Sports are a way of life for the citizens of Kingston.
 The Kingston Optimist Club is dedicated to bringing out the best in kids by encouraging good sportsmanship and providing positive support in all activities.
 Roane County High School sports include baseball, basketball, football, girls basketball, girls lacrosse, girls soccer, lacrosse, soccer, softball, volleyball and wrestling.
 Kingston also sponsors adult athletic leagues in baseball and airsoft.
-You can join these leagues here.
 You can enjoy all of your favorite sports at our various sports complexes around the city.
-Don’t forget about our huge outdoor swimming pool that has a 1-meter diving board and two aquatic slides.
+Don’t forget about our huge outdoor swimming pool that has a 1-meter diving board.
 There is a pavilion and grassy area for sun bathing with concession stand and vending machines.

 Recreation for teens, adults and seniors; Kingston has it all.
 The Kingston Community Center offers a large central meeting room, a kitchen, and a variety of meeting and activity rooms.
 The rooms are available for rent for a set fee.
 The center is home to senior activities such as daily card playing, quilting, monthly luncheons, and weekly dancing.
 Tai Chi classes are also available three days a week.
 Our outdoor community swimming pool, home of the Kingston Swim Team, is 42′ by 83′ and 3 1/2′ to 12′ deep.
 Public swim and swim lessons are offered from May to August each year.
 City lifeguards are on duty at all hours of operation.
 For boating fun be sure to dock your boat at 58 landing located on Highway 58.